Academic Title:

 Education and Training

-• Associate Director for Genomics, 2010-2022, Institute for Genome Sciences, University of Maryland School of Medicine
+- Associate Director for Genomics, 2010-Present, Institute for Genome Sciences (IGS), University of Maryland School of Medicine

-• Acting Director, 2022-Present, Institute for Genome Sciences, University of Maryland School of Medicine
+- Acting Director, 2022-2025, Institute for Genome Sciences (IGS), University of Maryland School of Medicine

 Biosketch

-Dr. Ravel is the Acting Director at the Institute for Genome Sciences (IGS) (www.igs.som.umaryland.edu) and a Professor of Microbiology and Immunology at the University of Maryland School of Medicine in Baltimore, Maryland.
-He received his Ph.D. degree from the University of Maryland College Park in Environmental Molecular Microbiology and Ecology and performed his postdoctoral training at the Johns Hopkins University in the Department of Chemistry working on microbial natural product chemistry.
+Dr. Ravel is the Director of the Center for Advanced Microbiome Research and Innovation (CAMRI) (camri.umaryland.edu) at the Institute for Genome Sciences (IGS) (igs.som.umaryland.edu) and the John L. Whitehurst Professor of Medicine, Microbiology and Immunology at the University of Maryland School of Medicine in Baltimore, Maryland.
+He received his Ph.D. degree from the University of Maryland, College Park, in Environmental Molecular Microbiology and Ecology and performed his postdoctoral training as a Ruth L. Kirschstein National Research fellow at Johns Hopkins University in the Department of Chemistry, working on microbial natural product chemistry.

 Highlighted Publications